-- 7 The GCF Repo Service is primarily governed by Rule 20 and enables Netting Members to trade general collateral finance repurchase agreement transactions based on rate, term, and underlying product throughout the day with brokers on a blind basis.
+The GCF Repo Service is primarily governed by Rule 20 and enables Netting Members to trade general collateral finance repurchase agreement transactions based on rate, term, and underlying product throughout the day with brokers on a blind basis.
 The CCIT Service is governed by Rule 3B and enables tri-party repurchase agreement transactions in GCF Repo Securities between Netting Members that participate in the GCF Repo Service and institutional cash lenders (other than investment companies registered under the Investment Company Act of 1940, as amended).
-Rule 20 and Rule 3B, supra note 4. - 8 "Collateral Allocation Obligation" means the obligation of a Netting Member to allocate securities or cash for the benefit of FICC to secure such Member's GCF Net Funds Borrower Position.
-Rule 1, supra note 4. - 9 "CCITTM" means Centrally Cleared Institutional Triparty.
+Rule 20 and Rule 3B, supra note 4.

+- "Collateral Allocation Obligation" means the obligation of a Netting Member to allocate securities or cash for the benefit of FICC to secure such Member's GCF Net Funds Borrower Position.
+Rule 1, supra note 4. - "CCITTM" means Centrally Cleared Institutional Triparty.
 The terms "Centrally Cleared Institutional Triparty Member" and "CCIT Member" mean a legal entity other than a Registered Investment Company approved to participate in the FICC's CCIT Service as a cash lender.
 Rule 1, supra note 4.
-Eligibility to become a CCIT Member is described in Section 2 of Rule 3B.
-Rule 3B, Section 2, supra note 4.
+Eligibility to net cash obligation in GCF Repo/CCIT activity, that is otherwise in good standing, is either (1) delayed in satisfying or (2) unable to satisfy its cash obligation (in whole or in part); and (iii) make a clarification, certain technical changes and corrections, all as further described below.